Maratha Empire: Nomenclature

 The Maratha Empire is also referred to as the Maratha Confederacy.
-The historian Barbara Ramusack says that the former is a designation preferred by Indian nationalists, while the latter was that used by British historians.
-She notes, "neither term is fully accurate since one implies a substantial degree of centralisation and the other signifies some surrender of power to a central government and a longstanding core of political administrators".
+Historian Barbara Ramusack notes, "neither term is fully accurate since one implies a substantial degree of centralisation and the other signifies some surrender of power to a central government and a longstanding core of political administrators".
+Historian Stewart Gordon argues against using the term "confederacy" because it implies long-term, stable power-sharing, which did not characterize the Maratha state.
+Instead, power dynamics within the Maratha leadership frequently changed, sometimes as often as each decade.

+Some scholars prefer the term "Maratha Raj" or "Maratha rule," emphasizing the state's unique blend of centralized and decentralized authority.
+This structure enabled both territorial expansion and regional autonomy.

+Colonial historians occasionally used terms such as the Hindu Confederacy or the Indian Confederacy when referring to the coalition of the Maratha chiefs.

-Although at present, the word Maratha refers to a particular caste of warriors and peasants, in the past the word has been used to describe all Marathi people.
+Although at present, the word Maratha refers to a traditionally Marathi peasantry group, in the past the word has been used to describe all Marathi people.

 History

-The empire had its head in the Chhatrapati as de jure, but the de facto governance was in the hands of the Peshwas after Chhatrapati Shahu I's reign.
-After the death of Peshwa Madhavrao I, various chiefs played the role of the de facto rulers in their regions.

 Shivaji and his descendants

-Shivaji (1630–1680) was a Maratha aristocrat of the Bhosale clan who is the founder of the Maratha empire.
-Shivaji led a resistance to free the people from the Sultanate of Bijapur in 1645 by winning the fort Torna, followed by many more forts, placing the area under his control and establishing Hindavi Swarajya (self-rule of Hindu people).
-He created an independent Maratha kingdom with Raigad as its capital and successfully fought against the Mughals to defend his kingdom.
-He was crowned as Chhatrapati (sovereign) of the new Maratha kingdom in 1674.
+Shivaji (1630–1680) was a Maratha aristocrat of the Bhonsle clan and was the founder of the Maratha state.
+Shivaji led a resistance against the Sultanate of Bijapur in 1645 by winning the fort Torna, followed by many more forts, placing the area under his control and establishing Hindavi Swarajya (self-rule of Hindu people).
+He created an independent Maratha state with Raigad as its capital and successfully fought against the Mughals to defend his kingdom.
+He was crowned as Chhatrapati (sovereign) of the new Maratha Kingdom in 1674.

 The Maratha dominion under him comprised about 4.1% of the subcontinent, but it was spread over large tracts.
 At the time of his death, it was reinforced with about 300 forts, and defended by about 40,000 cavalries, and 50,000 soldiers, as well as naval establishments along the west coast.
-Over time, the kingdom would increase in size and heterogeneity; by the time of his grandson's rule, and later under the Peshwas in the early 18th century, it was a full-fledged empire.
+Over time, the kingdom would increase in size and heterogeneity; by the time of his grandson's rule, and later under the Peshwas in the early 18th century, it became a vast realm.

 Shivaji had two sons: Sambhaji and Rajaram, who had different mothers and were half-brothers.
 In 1681, Sambhaji succeeded to the crown after his father's death and resumed his expansionist policies.
 Sambhaji had earlier defeated the Portuguese and Chikka Deva Raya of Mysore.
 To nullify the alliance between his rebel son, Akbar, and the Marathas, Mughal Emperor Aurangzeb headed south in 1681.
 With his entire imperial court, administration and an army of about 500,000 troops, he proceeded to expand the Mughal empire, gaining territories such as the sultanates of Bijapur and Golconda.
 During the eight years that followed, Sambhaji led the Marathas successfully against the Mughals.